ANMOLCODES/Dexos/README.md

 # Dexos

-A webapp that acts as an playground for new comers into blockchain.
+A webapp that acts as a playground for new comers into blockchain.
 They can get accustomed to using applications like Dexs without the anxiety of losing their money or making wrong transactions.

 # Problem Statement